-- Presentation of potentially life-threatening problems - Indications for urgent intervention, the additional information necessary to support action (e.g. results of investigations) and treatment protocols - When to seek help, refer/transfer to another specialty - How to manage acute medical intake, receive and refer patients appropriately, interact efficiently and effectively with other members of the medical team, accept/undertake responsibility appropriately - Management of overdose - How to anticipate/recognise, assess and manage life-threatening emergencies, recognise significantly abnormal physiology e.g. dysrhythmia and provide the means to correct e.g. defibrillation - How to convey essential information quickly to relevant personnel: maintaining legible up-todate records documenting results of investigations, making lists of problems dealt with or remaining, identifying areas of uncertainty; ensuring safe handover
+- Presentation of potentially life-threatening problems - Indications for urgent intervention, the additional information necessary to support action (e.g. results of investigations) and treatment protocols - When to seek help, refer/transfer to another specialty - APLS protocols - Ethical and legal principles relevant to resuscitation and DNAR in line with National Consent Policy - How to manage acute medical intake, receive and refer patients appropriately, interact efficiently and effectively with other members of the medical team, accept/undertake responsibility appropriately - Management of overdose - How to anticipate / recognise, assess and manage life-threatening emergencies, recognise significantly abnormal physiology e.g. dysrhythmia and provide the means to correct e.g. defibrillation - How to convey essential information quickly to relevant personnel: maintaining legible up-todate records documenting results of investigations, making lists of problems dealt with or remaining, identifying areas of uncertainty; ensuring safe handover